guregu/intertube/README.md

 This uses Backblaze B2 to host files.
 It uses Cloudflare Workers to access B2 so that bandwidth is free.

 The backend itself is Go, using SSR (html/template) and some hairy vanilla JS for the browser music player.
 It runs on AWS Lambda.
 The data is stored in DynamoDB.
-There is some functionality for caching user libraries as JSON blobs in S3, but it's kind of a mess.
+There is some functionality for caching user libraries as JSON blobs in S3 (via DynamoDB Stream event handling lambdas), but it's kind of a mess.

 ### Environment variables